MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/openjdk.md

 ## Known Issues & Planned Fix Dates

-the `JAVA_HOME` environment variable may not be correctly exported to the SDK and the Device manager.
+The `JAVA_HOME` environment variable may not be correctly exported to the SDK and the Device Manager.
 As a workaround, you can set this environment variable to the location of the OpenJDK on your computer.
 This is fixed in the 15.9 Previews.

 ## Summary

-In this article, you learned how to configure your IDE to use the preview release of Microsoft's OpenJDK distribution, which is slated for stable release in the fall of 2018.
+In this article, you learned how to configure your IDE to use the preview release of Microsoft's OpenJDK distribution, which is slated for stable release later in 2018.